- The 5 Best Selling Bone Conduction Headphones

 Both devices ultimately transmit sound waves that are transduced by the cochlea.
-Using bone-conducted headphones over the long run this does not prevent the risk of cochlear damage.
+Using bone-conducted headphones over the long run does not prevent the risk of cochlear damage.

-They may be safer than traditional headphones when it comes to eardrum damage, but this depends on what the maximum volume that the MP3 player or computer being to play the music is.
+They may be safer than traditional headphones when it comes to eardrum damage, but this depends on the maximum volume that the MP3 player or computer being to play the music is.

 Traditional headphones will not cause eardrum damage as long as they do not exceed 100 decibels.
 This is the upper limit for MP3 player volumes that has been recommended by the European Union Consumer Affairs Commissioner and most MP3 players do not exceed it.